Angular: Structured introduction

 Even though Angular modules are optional in the era of Standalone Components, they still appear in many Angular solutions.
 In this section, we take a look at the pros and cons of this feature, as well as how it interacts with Standalone Components.

 - Root Modules

 The router is the hub of most Angular applications.
 It simulates pages within a single-page application and allows deep linking:

 - Configure the router

 - Pass and read routing parameters

 - Performance optimization with lazy loading

 Another great feature of Angular is the built-in support for automated testing.
-These are, on the one hand, isolated unit tests and, on the other hand, integration or end-2-end tests:
+These are isolated unit tests on the one hand and integration or end-2-end tests on the other: